robertdani89/leopoly/README.md

 #Leopoly test exersises

 ##How to run

-in a terminal navigate to the project root and run: docker compose up -d
+In a terminal navigate to the project root and run: docker compose up -d

-open the browser ant navigate to http://localhost:80
+Open the browser and navigate to http://localhost:80